SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

-If you have some bonds, then you can (a) preserve some capital from the cruel market standard deviation (risk control), (b) have some bonds to sell into a decline to maintain a constant stock/bond ratio (rebalancing), and (c) maybe get some interest paied for your trouble.
+If you have some bonds, then you can (a) preserve some capital from the cruel market standard deviation (risk control), (b) have some bonds to sell into a decline to maintain a constant stock/bond ratio (rebalancing), and (c) maybe get some interest paid for your trouble.

 So that's my model: those 3 factors, _in that order,_ motivate me to hold a 60/40 portfolio